 At the helm of the festival lineup was Mexico’s legendary band, Los Tigres del Norte, which ended the long day of festivities with a major exclamation point.
 However, for many others, it was Jhene Aiko’s R&B set which laid down a smoother exclamation point on the day.

 Oscillating to the smoothest of sounds, new and old fans were treated to the legend of Evelyn “Champagne” King, Brenton Wood and The Delfonics.
 Meanwhile, a new wave of artists, including Cuco, Kali Uchis, Jessie Reyez, Smino and Alina Baraz, made sure to take home a few new fans throughout the day.

-Although, it was the all-you-can-eat tacos that had hundreds lining up during the first half of Tropicália.
-By 2 p.m., vendors were running out of tacos, while festival-goers were trying vegan options for the first time – surely an experience to remember.
+Perhaps among the greatest attractions of the day, the all-you-can-eat tacos had hundreds lining up.
+However, by 2 p.m., vendors were running out of taco meat, which turned festival-goers to try vegan options for the first time – surely an experience to remember.
 Disgruntled or not, the shows continued, spirits were not lost and fans made their way to their favorite sets.